Microsoft Office 365 And Office Online

 For those of you who just need an online place or cloud to store and manage your office documents and print them our, Microsoft now offers a free Office Online, which is simply a reduced online cloud version of their new Office 365 software .

-These are reduced online versions of Word, Excel, Power Point, One Note, OneDrive, Outlook, Contacts, Calendar, Sway, & Docs.com software apps.
+These are reduced online versions of MSN, Word, Excel, Power Point, One Note, OneDrive, To Do, Outlook, Tasks, Contacts, Calendar, Sway, & Docs.com software apps.

 You can use the free Office Online features on OneDrive to edit documents and save them via their OneDrive online file storage service, but to print them out, you must have a .pdf file reader such as Adobe Reader installed.
 Again, you must still have a Microsoft Account in order to use this free service.
 As part of the free Office Online, Microsoft has also upgraded it's @hotmail.com web mail platform and they are now calling it @outlook.com.